tamilsweet/Mastering-Angular/README.md

 | Components don't know where the data is coming from by default | Components know where data is coming from                 |
 | Loosely coupled                                                | Not as loosely coupled as event bus                       |
 | Relies on subject/observable                                   | Relies on subject/observable                              |

+## Security Considerations

+### CORS Considerations

+- CORS allows a browser to call a different domain or port
+- Enable on the server as needed
+- Limit allowed domain, headers, and methods

+### CSRF Considerations

+- Enable CSRF on the server if using cookie authentication
+- Angular will read a token from a cookie set by the server and add it to the request headers
+- Change the cookie/header name as appropriate for your server
+- Server will validate the header value

+### Route Guards

+- Define route guards needed by application based on user or group/role
+- route guards dont "secure" an application
+- Rely on the server to secure data, APIs, etc.

+### Sensitive Data

+- Anyone can access variables, local/session storage, cookie, etc.
+- Do not store sensitive data in the browser
+- If an API requries a "secret" to be passed, consider calling it through a "middle-man" service that you own
+- Use JWT tokens where possible for server authentication (set appropriate TTL expiration for tokens)